-- bullying (including cyber bullying, prejudiced-based and discriminatory bullying); - physical abuse (this may include and online element which facilitates, threatens and/or encourages physical abuse); - sexual violence and sexual assault (this may include and online element which facilitates, threatens and/or encourages physical abuse); - sexual physical harassment such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras, lifting up skirts etc.; - sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting; - consensual and non-consensual sharing of nude and/or semi-nude images and/or videos; - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- bullying (including cyber bullying, prejudiced-based and discriminatory bullying); - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include and online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include and online element which facilitates, threatens and/or encourages physical abuse); - sexual physical harassment such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras, lifting up skirts, - sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting (which is a criminal offence); - consensual and non-consensual sharing of nude and/or semi-nude images and/or videos; - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

 Dismissing or tolerating such behaviours and not challenging them risks normalising them.
-Additional information on this issue is also available in Part five and Annex B of Keeping Children Safe in Education.